 Understanding Nursing Home Abuse and Neglect Issues in Florida

-Nursing home negligence or assisted living facility negligence in the areas of abuse and neglect is a serious issue that affects many older adults in Florida.
+Nursing home negligence law in Florida or assisted living facility negligence in the areas of abuse and neglect is a serious issue that affects many older adults in Florida.
 These forms of elder abuse and neglect can take many different forms, including physical abuse, emotional abuse, financial abuse, and neglect.
-If you have a loved one who is experiencing any of the following concerns, please contact our nursing home abuse lawyers for a free consultation.
+If you have a loved one who is experiencing any of the following concerns, please contact our Tampa nursing home abuse lawyers for a free consultation.

 Abuse can be defined as any intentional or unjust action that causes harm or injury to an older adult.
 This can include physical violence, such as hitting or pushing, as well as emotional abuse, such as verbal harassment or intimidation.
 Financial abuse occurs when someone misuses an older adult’s money or property for their own gain.
 Sexual abuse is also a major concern in nursing home facilities.
 Any of these actions of abuse can be brought on by the nursing home facility residents or the nursing home staff members.